maltempi/SeisUnixContainer/README.md

 **Username**: `ubuntu`
 **password**: `ubuntu`

+> **IMPORTANT NOTE:** Please ensure that all important data is saved within the `/home/ubuntu/data` directory while you are working, as any data located outside this volume will be lost when the container is terminated or deleted.

 ### Understanding above command:
 Overall, this command creates a Docker container from the `maltempi/seisunix:latest` image, maps the RDP port, and mounts the current directory to enable data exchange between the host and the container.
 Let's break down the command and its components:

+- `-it`: Enables an interactive terminal session with the container.
+You can stop this container with `CTRL+C`.

 - `--rm`: This flag automatically removes the container when it exits, ensuring that it doesn't persist after it stops running.